Maine Newborn Bloodspot Screening Program

 This law requires all newborns to be tested for several rare but serious medical conditions.

-Rules and Regulations - Relating to Newborn Bloodspot Screening (Chapter 283).
+Rules and Regulations - Relating to Newborn Bloodspot Screening (Adopted Chapter 283 (PDF)).
 These rules discuss how the Newborn Bloodspot Program is implemented.

 State of Maine Process for Adding Conditions to the Newborn Bloodspot Screening Panel – Adding Conditions to State Newborn Screening Panels describes the process Maine follows when adding newborn screening disorders to its newborn screening panel.
 This collaborative process relies on the expertise and experience of national and international newborn screening programs, genetics specialists, state health agencies, parents and families, health providers, state policy makers and other stakeholders.
 The state aims to select disorders that have the greatest potential to protect the health of Maine babies.